Visualisierung radioaktiver Strahlung mittels Augmented Reality

 Prerequisites

-Basic knowledge of the programming language C#
+Basic knowledge of the programming language C#, ideally prior knowledge of the game engine Unity

 Start